 The Attorney's Office prepared an ordinance that incorporated the requested revisions.
-Following the public hearing the Council voted to continue the public hearing indefinitely.
-The Council has decided to study the low-income housing exemptions as part of their Housing subcommittee.
+Following the September 3, 2002 public hearing the Council voted to continue the public hearing indefinitely.
+The Council subsequently decided to study the low-income housing exemptions as part of their Housing subcommittee.